ChristerNilsson/2023-026-chessx2/readme.md

 # Using Lichess Over the Board

 * Use the Lichess App
-* Half of the pieces will be upside down or the board will be switched
+* Half of the pieces will be upside down or the board will be turned
 * Main Menu | Over the board
 * Play
 * Send to the cloud